jennschilling/academic-kickstart/content/authors/admin/_index.md

 bio:

 interests:
- - Data Visualization | <a href = "https://public.tableau.com/profile/jenn.schilling#!/">Tableau Portfolio</a>
+ - data visualization | <a href = "https://public.tableau.com/profile/jenn.schilling#!/">tableau portfolio</a>
- - Predictive Modeling
+ - predictive modeling
- - Ethics of Data and Machine Learning
+ - ethics of data and machine learning

 sprojects:
-- <a href = "https://gohighbrow.com/portfolio/building-routines-and-habits/">Building Routines and Habits</a>, a course on creating sustainable routines and habits
+- <a href = "https://gohighbrow.com/portfolio/building-routines-and-habits/">building routines and habits</a>, a course on creating sustainable routines and habits
-- <a href = "https://gohighbrow.com/portfolio/master-your-money/">Master Your Money</a>, a course on personal finance
+- <a href = "https://gohighbrow.com/portfolio/master-your-money/">master your money</a>, a course on personal finance
-- <a href = "https://gohighbrow.com/portfolio/everyday-math/">Everyday Math</a>, a course on everyday mathematics
+- <a href = "https://gohighbrow.com/portfolio/everyday-math/">everyday math</a>, a course on everyday mathematics
-- <a href = "http://riseupdevelopmentinitiative.org/">Rise Up Development Initiative</a>, a non-profit organization for community-based reproductive health empowerment in Uganda
+- <a href = "http://riseupdevelopmentinitiative.org/">rise up development initiative</a>, a non-profit organization for community-based reproductive health empowerment in Uganda

 education:
   courses:
-  - course: Graduate Certificate in Advanced Analytics in Higher Education
+  - course: graduate certificate in advanced analytics in higher education
-    institution: Arizona State University
+    institution: arizona state university
     year: 2021
-  - course: Certificate in Secondary Education and Teaching
+  - course: certificate in secondary education and teaching
-    institution: Pima Community College
+    institution: pima community college
     year: 2019
-  - course: Master of Science in Computational Operations Research
+  - course: master of science in computational operations research
-    institution: College of William and Mary
+    institution: college of william and mary
     year: 2012
-  - course: Bachelor of Science in Applied Mathematics with a Minor in Computer Science
+  - course: bachelor of science in applied mathematics with a minor in computer science
-    institution: College of William and Mary
+    institution: college of william and mary
     year: 2011

 # Social/Academic Networking